zowe/docs-site/docs/extend/extend-apiml/onboard-micronaut-enabler.md

             ciphers: ${fill.your.ciphers}

 ```
-**Note** Mind the `-` before `enabled` depicting the first element of the array.

-Sample can be found in [API ML Onboarding Configuration Sample](onboard-spring-boot-enabler.md#api-ml-onboarding-configuration-sample)
+**Note:** For a sample of this configuration, see [API ML Onboarding Configuration Sample](onboard-spring-boot-enabler.md#api-ml-onboarding-configuration-sample).

+The yaml now contains configuration to register to the API Mediation Layer.

-### Micronaut configruation
+### Add Micronaut configuration
-What is new, is the micronaut related part.
-This configuration provides correct mapping between API ML and micronaut parameters.
+Once you complete API ML configuration, add configuration to provide correct mapping between API ML and micronaut parameters.

+**Follow these steps:**

+1. Add the following yaml snippet with the micronaut configuration parameters:

 ```yaml
 micronaut: